jiang718/GoogleCloudPubSub/README.md

 gcloud beta emulators pubsub start
 ```
 7.Test the program
-if the server is on the same machine:
+if the server and the client are on the same machine:
 ```
 gcloud beta emulators pubsub env-init
 ```
-else
+if the server and the client are on different machines
 ```
 export PUBSUB_EMULATOR_HOST=<host-ip-address> (eg: maximus.cs.umn.edu:46389)
 export PUBSUB_PROJECT_ID="simple-pubsub"